 The English Patrimony can be summarized as the traditions, liturgy and spirituality that comes to us from Medieval England, much of which was preserved within Anglicanism over the last five centuries.
 Rome has re-adopted this Patrimony back into the Catholic Church, as part of welcoming Anglicans and Methodists who return to Catholicism, and as a gift to all Catholics in the whole Church.

-All members of St. George are Roman Catholics, who adhere to the Catechism of the Catholic Church and the Roman Catholic Code of Canon Law for Latin Rite Churches.
+All members of St. George are Roman Catholics, who adhere to the Catechism of the Catholic Church and the Code of Canon Law for Latin Rite Churches.
 Any Catholic may attend St. George and meet the Sunday obligation here.
-Those familiar with the English Patrimony will immediately recognize the familiar sights and sounds of the Book of Common Prayer as expressed through our liturgy approved by Rome - Divine Worship.
-You can learn more about the liturgy of the English Patrimony by clicking here.
+Those familiar with the Medieval English Patrimony will immediately recognize the familiar sights and sounds of the Book of Common Prayer as expressed through our liturgy approved by Rome - Divine Worship.
+You can learn more about the liturgy of the Medieval English Patrimony by clicking here.
 You can learn more about the history and spirituality of the English Patrimony by clicking here.
 Membership at St. George is open to anyone who wishes to live faithfully as a Catholic, in full unity with the Pope and the Holy See of Rome.

 Christianity originally came to the British Isles in about the 4th century (early 300's AD) in the days of the ancient Roman Empire.
 This early Christian faith was likely brought to the islands by Celtic missionaries from the mainland continent, as well as Roman legions and their company of slaves.
 After the fall of the Roman Empire, these early British Christians were attacked and driven to the west side of the island (Wales) by Pagan Germanic tribes: Angles, Saxons and Jutes.
 This caused them to be cut off from the mainland Catholic Church on the continent for some time.
 In AD 595, Pope Gregory the Great dispatched from Rome a Benedictine prior by the name of Augustine, together with 40 monks, to evangelize the Anglo-Saxon Pagans of eastern Britain (England) by convincing King Ethelberht, and his Kingdom of Kent, to turn away from Anglo-Saxon Paganism (a variant of Heathenism based on the Germanic and Nordic gods).
 It is likely that Pope Gregory chose King Ethelberht as his missionary target because he had recently married a Christian princess from Paris.
 After a couple years, Augustine's mission was a success, and King Ethelberht was baptized the first Christian king of the Anglo-Saxons on Christmas Day in AD 597.
 The king then gave Augustine land, in his own royal city of Canterbury, to build a monastery and convert as many of his subjects as possible.
 Augustine was then consecrated the first Archbishop of Canterbury by Pope Gregory, and was later canonized a Saint.
 Today he is known as Saint Augustine of Canterbury.
 (He should not be confused with the previous bishop in Northern Africa by the same name -- Saint Augustine of Hippo.)
 When Anglo-Saxon missionaries from Canterbury encountered the previously isolated Celtic-Irish missionaries in various parts of Britain, there were some differences in discipline and practice.
 These were resolved at the Synod of Whitby in AD 664.
 From that time forward, all missionaries in the British Isles worked together in unison under Roman Catholic direction.